omarali1010/CTF-writeups/HTB/Lame.md

 ```

-to summery this result we have 4 porst open :
+to summery this result we have 4 ports open :

 1. 21/ftp
 2. 22/ssh